iris-hep/iris-hep.github.io/pages/fellows/4eshanb.md

   focus-area: doma

 current_status: >
-  Graduate student in Computer Science at the University of Southern California
+  December 2021 - Graduate student in Computer Science at the University of Southern California

 github-username: 4eshanb